sassoftware/python-dlpy/README.rst

 using Convolutional Neural Network (CNN) models.
 DLPy currently enables GPU support, but on an experimental basis.
-Support for Recurrent Neural Networks (RNNs) and object detection is under development, and will be added to the DLPy package in future releases.
+Support for Recurrent Neural Networks (RNNs) and object detection is under development, and will be added to the DLPy package in future releases..

 Installing DLPy
 ===============